victorjonsson/jQuery-Form-Validator/README.md

 - All inputs gets sanitized on page load when using sanitation module
 - Allow dates to omit leading zero using `data-validation-require-leading-zero="false"`
 - Module toggleDisabled now acts on value change, not only mouse click
+- `data-validation-if-checked` now deprecated, use `data-validation-depends-on` instead [#153](https://github.com/victorjonsson/jQuery-Form-Validator/issues/153)
+- Event `beforeValidation` now gets value, language and configuration as arguments and can be used to prevent validation of the input.
+- Security module now has a `recaptcha` validator that uses Google reCaptcha 2
+- The plugin is installable using npm (also possible to require validation modules when using browserify)
+- Polish validation module

 #### 2.2.8
 - The plugin is now again possible to install via bower.